mochoabuilds/Blunt-Coffee-index/README.md

 *** WORKING PAPER ***

-# BluntPriceIndex
+# The Blunt Index

-My research identifies the street blocks with the highest/lowest prices for a blunt along a neighborhood corridor.
-I estimate the probability a shop would price a blunt above the median price.
-I use a multinomial logit model ("logistic regression") to estimate how much a blunt price is influenced by location, social forces, etc.  I am curious how the price of a blunt changes along a city street.
+I am curious how the price of a blunt changes along a city street.
+My research looks for the street blocks with the highest & lowest prices for a blunt in Chicago's neighborhoods.
+I estimate the probability a store would price a blunt above the median price using a multinomial logit model ("logistic regression") to estimate how much price is influenced by location, social forces, etc.

+# Data

+# References